Goshashosha/Numerical-Methods-Practice/README.md

+# Implementation of numerical methods
+___

 Hey, everyone.
 That is a repository for fixing progress on my university task.
-Hope you will find something useful for yourself!
+Hope you'll find something useful for yourself!

-## The first task (Condition number.
+## The first task: Condition number.
 LU-decomposition.
-Inverse matrix)
+Inverse matrix

 Write a program to calculate a condition number of a square matrix, using norms: *1, inf, E*.
 Calculation of an inverse matrix should include *LU*-decomposition.